Bachelor of Music

 - An active concert life, with regular lunchtime and evening concerts by students, professionals, and visiting artists.

-- Possibility to undertake a semester of study abroad, as part of the Melbourne Conservatorium’s formal links with some of the most prestigious music institutions in Europe, the USA and Asia.
+- Possibility to undertake a semester of study abroad, as part of the Melbourne Conservatorium’s formal links with some of the most prestigious music institutions in Europe, UK, USA and Asia.

-- The opportunity to receive one of the School’s substantial scholarships or endowments to study overseas after having completed your undergraduate degree.
+- The opportunity to receive one of the MCM's substantial scholarships or endowments to study overseas after having completed your undergraduate degree.

 - Instruments taught: Trumpet, Trombone, French Horn, Tuba, Euphonium, Classical and Contemporary Guitar, Piano, Harpsichord, Organ, Violin, Viola, Cello, Double Bass, Harp, Clarinet, Saxophone, Flute, Oboe, Bassoon, Recorder, Orchestral Percussion and Classical Voice.